1 Chronicles 9

 Notes

-The priestly list begins with three prominent families -- Jedaiah, Jehoiarib, and Jachin -- which correspond to well-known priestly divisions.
-These same three families appear in Nehemiah 11:10-14.
-Jehoiarib is especially significant: it later became the family from which the Maccabees descended (1 Maccabees 2:1).
+The priestly list begins with three prominent families -- Jedaiah, Jehoiarib, and Jachin -- that correspond to established priestly divisions.
+These same families appear in Nehemiah 11:10-14.
+Jehoiarib later became the family of the Maccabees (1 Maccabees 2:1).

 Azariah's genealogy in v.
 11 traces back through Zadok, linking the post-exilic priesthood directly to the Zadokite line that served in Solomon's temple.
-The designation נְגִיד בֵּית הָאֱלֹהִים ("chief officer of the house of God") is a title of the highest priestly authority, possibly equivalent to the high priest.
-The same term נְגִיד ("ruler, leader") is used elsewhere for kings and military commanders, which underscores the Chronicler's view that priestly leadership is as important as royal leadership.
+The designation נְגִיד בֵּית הָאֱלֹהִים ("chief officer of the house of God") denotes the highest priestly authority, possibly the high priest.
+The same term נְגִיד ("ruler, leader") is used elsewhere for kings and military commanders, underscoring the Chronicler's view that priestly leadership carries an authority comparable to royal leadership.

-The total of 1,760 priestly men described as גִּבּוֹרֵי חֵיל ("mighty men of ability") is striking.
-This phrase is typically used for warriors, but here it describes men fit for temple service.
-The Chronicler deliberately uses military language for worship service, suggesting that serving in God's house requires the same courage, discipline, and dedication as serving on a battlefield.
+The total of 1,760 priestly men described as גִּבּוֹרֵי חֵיל ("mighty men of ability") uses a phrase that usually describes warriors, but here it refers to men fit for temple service.
+The Chronicler uses military language for worship, suggesting that serving in God's house requires courage, discipline, and dedication.

 The Levites and Gatekeepers (vv.
 14-27)